Master's in Law and Economics of the Sea – Ocean Governance

 The Master’s in Law and Economics of the Sea – Ocean Governance is an interdisciplinary, unique and innovative programme dedicated to the study of issues related to the governance of the sea.

-This course will be taught entirely in English.
+This course is taught entirely in English.

 Coordination